[wʌɪld ˈwʊmən] adjective

 From the outside my life was great, but every day was a charade, a farce.
 I was expected to be happy, so I was happy.
 I was expected to be cool, so I tried to be cool.
 I was expected to be easy-going, so I tried to be easygoing.
 But in reality, I was a hot mess.
 I was so completely and utterly lost.
 I felt like I had absolutely no purpose whatsoever.
 I didn't have the faintest idea of what I wanted to actually do with my life, so I just drifted along.
 I was riddled with guilt at having let my family and myself down.
 Honestly, I was just a ticking time-bomb of anxiety just waiting to explode.
 Add to this glorious concoction a serious addiction to cocaine and alcohol and you've got yourself a recipe for disaster.

-Now, rest assured, it was not always easy, some times were harder than others, it was emotional as hell, and it certainly didn't happen overnight.
-Day after day it became slightly easier.
+It was not always easy; sometimes, it was more challenging than others.
+It was emotional as hell, and it certainly didn't happen overnight.
+But, day after day it became slightly easier.
 Until, one morning, I looked in the mirror and was actually proud of who I saw.
 Yep, you heard me - PROUD.
-I loved myself, I loved who I had become, what I had allowed to rise to the surface instead of hiding it, as I had done for years.
+I loved myself, I loved who I had become, who I had allowed to rise to the surface instead of hiding her, as I had done for years.
 I was the truest most authentic version of myself.
 I was, a wild woman.

 I love who I have become, who I have allowed to rise to the surface instead of hiding her, as I had done for years.
 I am the truest most authentic version of myself.
 I am, a wild woman.

 After spending several days working with Hattie, I have found myself being able to focus much more, with more clarity of thought than I have had for a long time.
 I have had a resurgence of positive thoughts and confidence.